lordmathis/llamactl/docs/quick-start.md

 This guide will help you get Llamactl up and running in just a few minutes.

+## Core Concepts

+Before you start, let's clarify a few key terms:

+- **Instance**: A running backend server that serves a specific model.
+Each instance has a unique name and runs independently.
+- **Backend**: The inference engine that actually runs the model (llama.cpp, MLX, or vLLM).
+You need at least one backend installed before creating instances.
+- **Node**: In multi-machine setups, a node represents one machine.
+Most users will just use the default "main" node for single-machine deployments.
+- **Proxy Architecture**: Llamactl acts as a proxy in front of your instances.
+You make requests to llamactl (e.g., `http://localhost:8080/v1/chat/completions`), and it routes them to the appropriate backend instance.
+This means you don't need to track individual instance ports or endpoints.

+## Authentication

+Llamactl uses two types of API keys:

+- **Management API Key**: Used to authenticate with the Llamactl management API (creating, starting, stopping instances).
+- **Inference API Key**: Used to authenticate requests to the OpenAI-compatible endpoints (`/v1/chat/completions`, `/v1/completions`, etc.).

+By default, authentication is required.
+If you don't configure these keys in your configuration file, llamactl will auto-generate them and print them to the terminal on startup.
+You can also configure custom keys or disable authentication entirely in the [Configuration](configuration.md) guide.

 ## Start Llamactl

 Start the Llamactl server: